hb-EXCEL-Logo

 In the event of time delays during the tournament (e.g. due to a necessary penalty shootout or additional breaks), the additional time can be entered in the tournament schedules after each match.
 The kick-off times of all subsequent matches will then be adjusted accordingly.

-The four tournament schedules are described in more detail below.
+The six tournament schedules are described in more detail below.

 * * *